nats-io/nats.deno/jetstream.md

 presented to the client with the correct sequence.
 If a gap is detected, the consumer is recreated at the expected sequence.

-Most consumer options are rejected, as the ordered consumer has manages its configuration in a very specific way.
+Most consumer options are rejected, as the ordered consumer manages its configuration in a very specific way.

 To create an ordered consumer (assuming a stream that captures `my.messages`):